****PLEASE SEE THE NEWS PAGE FOR ALL COVID UPDATES AND NEWSLETTERS****

 To see what goes on and meet some of the members, come along to one of our General Meetings as a visitor.
-These meetings take place at Sale Moor Community Centre, each Friday during term time from 2.00 to 4.00 pm - you will be most welcome. (see schedule of dates and presentations on our Events page; find out where we are by 'clicking' Our location anywhere on this website to get a Google map and directions.)
+These meetings take place at Sale Moor Community Centre, Currently monthly only due to restrictions on Fridays during term time from 2.00 to 4.00 pm - you will be most welcome. (see schedule of dates and presentations on our Events page; find out where we are by 'clicking' Our location anywhere on this website to get a Google map and directions.)

 Sale Groups activities take place at: